jtoppins/dct/doc/03-designer.md

 ### `coalition`

  * _required:_ depends
- * _value:_ "red", "blue", "neutral" (case doen't matter)
+ * _value:_ "red", "blue", "neutral"
- * _default:_ the coalition the DCS groups/statics belong too or this field is **required**

-A template can only belong to a single coalition (side) and any DCS groups/statics not belonging to the same side as the first group will cause a fatal error.
-This can be confusing sometimes when a template is attempted to be used across different campaigns.
-Your campaign designer should come up with a standard country set for each coalition.
+ * _default:_ detected based on template

+A template can only belong to a single coalition (side).
+If not specified, it will be detected based on units and objects present in the template, but if it does not contain anything (ie. an airbase), or contains objects of multiple coalitions, this value must be filled.

+> Important: units and objects saved in templates belong to countries, but the coalitions of those objects in-game will be set based on the settings of the .miz file.
+For example, if you create a template where the USA is a Blue country, and then run it in a .miz where the USA is set as a neutral country, the units in the template will spawn as neutral.
+Therefore, mission designers should standardize which countries belong to which coalition, so that the coalitions in templates are consistent with in-game results.

 ### `desc`